 On September 20, 2017, Hurricane Maria caused devastating damage in Puerto Rico, severely affecting buildings that its communities relied upon for medical care, safety, communications, education, business, and more.
-To better understand failures in buildings and infrastructure as well as emergency communications – and how we can prevent such extensive failures in the future – the U.S. National Institute of Standards and Technology (NIST) launched a multi-year effort.
+To better understand failures in buildings and infrastructure as well as emergency communications – and how we can prevent such extensive failures in the future – in 2018 the U.S. National Institute of Standards and Technology (NIST) launched a multi-year effort.
 The NIST program is studying how critical buildings performed during the storm, as well as how emergency communications systems worked.
 NIST is a science and engineering agency of the U.S. Department of Commerce.

 The goal of this effort is to recommend improved building codes, standards and practices that would make communities in Puerto Rico and across the U.S. more resilient to hurricanes and other disasters.
 The results should help to mitigate future disasters and assist in recovery efforts to build back better, leading to more resilient communities.

 NIST has a long history of studying disasters so that we can learn from them and improve our buildings or practices.
 For example, after the World Trade Center disaster, NIST’s recommendations led to changes in how we build buildings and respond to emergencies.
 NIST’s work studying the effects of tornadoes, building codes, and communications practices have led to changes to keep people safer.
 NIST has statutory authority to study these disasters and to make recommendations but it has no regulatory authority to require its recommendations to be followed.
 Rather, NIST works cooperatively with government agencies at all levels as well as with the private sector and academia.